na-na-hi/renget/archive/characterprovider.md

 • **Credits.** The prompts offered are the collective work of numerous AI role-play enthusiasts and are not solely my creation.
 At times, I originate ideas or draw inspiration from others' work, and on occasion, I incorporate elements from other 'prompters'.
 Feel free to modify and share these prompts; attribution is not necessary but appreciated.
 • **Adult Content.** By using these prompts, you affirm that you are over 18 years of age ~~and in a mentally sound state~~.
 • **Balance Your Time.** Engaging in role-play with AI can be enjoyable, but it's crucial not to neglect your real-life responsibilities.
 Maintain a healthy balance by spending time with your real friends and loved ones, engaging in hobbies, and taking care of your personal health.
 • **Rest and Health Matters.** Ensure to take breaks between your "sessions" and pay attention to your health.
 If you experience any discomfort or pain down there, stop immediately.
 I am serious.
 Dead serious.
+Stay hydrated, and eat your [veggies](https://www.youtube.com/shorts/r8fB8EA82DU).
 • **Proxy Warning.** Be cautious when using custom proxy builds.
 • **I guess this is important.** All my characters are 18+.
 Even if it's just a text and a picture.
 ######
 - - -
 ##### Progress Map
-What I'm trying to achieve with `GPT-AP-3+` version right now: |
+What am I trying to achieve with `GPT-AP-4` version right now (will be released when ready): |
  |
 ❓ 1.
 Encourage the AI to embrace the darker elements of the role play, avoiding attempts to sanitize the narrative or intersperse remarks such as "This feels so wrong yet so right." |
 ☑️ 2.
 Keep descriptions brimming with sensuality, imbuing the narrative with an adventurous erotic undertone. | ☑️ 3.
 Adopt an RPG-style narration, driven by the character's actions, their environment, and the outcomes of their actions. |
 ☑️ 4.
 During sex scenes, characters should express their feelings and sensations beyond standard exclamations (i.e., rather than simply saying "Oh, yeah, harder!", characters should offer detailed commentary akin to hentai narratives). |
 ❓ 5.
-The AI should summon relevant items from the character's inventory as if it's regularly stocked. | ❓ 6.
+The AI should summon relevant items from the character's inventory as if it's regularly stocked. | ☑️ 6.
 Background activity and secondary characters should be incorporated into the scene when appropriate. | ☑️ 7.
 Avoid excessive usage of knocking on doors as a plot device.
-Reduced, but might be better. | ❓ 8.
+Reduced, but might be better. | ☑️ 8.
 Incorporate Japanese onomatopoeia like "fufufu", "kya!", "uwaa!", "kso", "ara-ara", and "Yamero!" sparingly to maintain anime authenticity without overuse. |
 ☑️ 9.
 Include meticulous descriptions of objects and signs, akin to video games. | ❓ 10.
 Authorial intrusions are to be used for highlighting crucial details (e.g., *he removes the fuse - a tiny rivet positioned on the right side of the casing*). |
 ❓ 11.
 Characters should actively pursue their predefined quests introduced in their description or a dedicated section, and seamlessly weave these into the narrative. |